AmitThakkar/NodeDynamoDBApp/README.md

 #Node Dynamo DB App

-This repository for containing the Demo Application for NodeJS which connect with DynamoDB.
+This repository contains Demo Application for NodeJS which connects with DynamoDB.

-As we know, **Dynamo** is fast, scalable, high available **AWS NoSQL Database Service**.
-Although we have many other databases which are also fast, scalable and good enough.
-But for scaling/sharding the database, we must have good knowledge of that database, or we must have expert DBA for managing the our database.
+As we know, **Dynamo** is fast, scalable, highly available **AWS NoSQL Database Service**.
+Although we have many other databases which are also fast, scalable and good enough, but for scaling/sharding the database, we must have good knowledge of that database, or we must have expert DBA for managing the our database.

 That is not the case with **DynamoDB**.
 When we are working with **DynamoDB**, we don't have to care about the creating the replica, sharding the database or select the shard-key etc. All headache related to scalling/sharding purpose is already handled in **AWS Dynamo Database Service**.
 We have to just consume **AWS Dynamo Database Service** and concentrate on our project development, instead of spending lots of time on all this DBA related stuff.